obinnanwachukwu1/Onyx/README.md

 4. Open your browser and visit `http://localhost:3000`

 ## Deployment
-This site is deployed using Github Pages
+This site is deployed using GitHub Pages

 To deploy your own version:
 ```bash